-More recently, NOAA has proposed that if the Council were to amend its fishery management plans to accord with NOAA's "sideboards" regarding NWHI fishing; there would be a high likelihood that these amended plans would be accepted for the proposed NWHI sanctuary, with associated fishing regulations promulgated under the Magnuson-Stevens Fishery Conservation and Management Act (MSA).
+More recently, NOAA has proposed that if the Council were to amend its fishery management plans to accord with NOAA's "sideboards" regarding NWHI fishing, there would be a high likelihood that these amended plans would be accepted by for the proposed NWHI sanctuary, with associated fishing regulations promulgated under the Magnuson-Stevens Fishery Conservation and Management Act (MSA).
 These "sideboards" include moratoriums on the harvest of crustaceans, precious corals and coral reef ecosystem associated species, area closures, and caps on the number of participants and total harvests in the bottomfish and pelagic fisheries.

-On January 18, 2006, the Council received a letter from the Under Secretary of Commerce for Oceans and Atmosphere stating that NOAA plans to publish a Draft Environmental Impact Statement (DEIS) and draft fishing regulations for the proposed NWHI sanctuary in June 2006.
+On January 18, 2006 the Council received a letter from the Under Secretary of Commerce for Oceans and Atmosphere (see Appendix A) stating that NOAA plans to publish a Draft Environmental Impact Statement (DEIS) and draft fishing regulations for the proposed NWHI sanctuary in June 2006.
 The Under Secretary informed the Council that NOAA is considering three alternatives in its DEIS.
 The first would allow limited fishing activities within the proposed sanctuary to continue indefinitely, the second would end such fishing by 2025, and the third would end it after five years following sanctuary designation.
 The first two alternatives include catch levels and permit limits for the proposed sanctuary.
-For the five-year alternative, the number of permits would be limited to those permits active at the (yet to be determined) time of designation.
+For the five year alternative, the number of permits would be limited to those permits active at the (yet to be determined) time of designation.
 The Under Secretary went on to say that while a factual basis supporting the legality of establishing catch and permit limits has not been fully developed, NOAA believes that there is a credible basis for moving forward with proposing such limits through amendments to the Council's existing Fishery Management Plans (rather than as regulations under the NMSA).
-However to meet NOAA's DEIS timeline, the Council was informed that it would have to transmit the amendment package(s) to NOAA no later than May 1, 2006.
+However to meet NOAA's DEIS timeline, the Council was informed that it would have to take final action to adopt these amendments and corresponding regulations by April 14, 2006, with transmittal of the amendment package(s) to NOAA occurring no later than May 1, 2006.
 If one of the alternatives described above is selected by NOAA as a preferred alternative, the agency would review the Council's proposed MSA regulations as a potential implementation mechanism.
-Please see Appendix C to review this correspondence.